Mysterious Mac Login Failures? Check Your Input Source

 Although this may seem like a highly specific story that I’m telling merely to boost my tech cred, there are two more general lessons to keep in mind:

-• When troubleshooting, widen your field of view: In this case, the only reason I solved the problem and Tonya didn’t was that she was focused on the bottom center of the screen, whereas the necessary clue appeared only in the top right.
+• When troubleshooting, widen your field of view: In this case, the only reason I solved the problem and Tonya didn’t was that she was focused on the password field at the bottom center of the screen, whereas the necessary clue appeared only in the top right.
 Beyond the physical field of view in play here, successful troubleshooting is often aided by noticing behaviors that may not seem directly related to the problem at hand.
 Don’t focus too hard, or you might miss something that will set you on the right path.

 • Avoid unnecessary configurations: Although my in-laws had no idea how the AZERTY input source was added, many people intentionally dabble with other input sources, languages, and regions.
 If you or someone you know has strayed from or added to their keyboard, language, or region defaults, that could introduce troubleshooting complexity later.
 In general, if you’re not using some configuration or don’t remember why you added it, delete it to avoid future confusion.